norkator/banking-ws/README.md

 ![lint-test-build-status](https://github.com/norkator/banking-ws/actions/workflows/lint-test-build.yml/badge.svg)
 ![publish-package-status](https://github.com/norkator/banking-ws/actions/workflows/publish-package.yml/badge.svg)

-<b>⚠️ This library is work in progress state, and it's not yet production tested ⚠️</b>
+<b>⚠️ This library is work in progress state ⚠️</b>

+This library can:
-This library can create certificates for Samlink banking web service.
-It can construct and validate SOAP messages.
-Get and renew certificates.
-Make payment files and ask payment statuses.
+* create certificates for Samlink banking web service.
+* It can construct and validate SOAP messages.
+* Get and renew certificates.
+* Make payment files and ask payment statuses which are represented as json.
+* Request and parse bank statements and represented them as json.

 Supported banks
 -----